📢 Prevent Up to 70% of Chargebacks with Chargeflow Alerts ➡

 Chargeflow's Digital Evangelist

-Visa Fraud Monitoring Program (VFMP) is an aspect of Visa’s fiduciary responsibility to its stakeholders, whereby it tracks merchants that get excessive chargebacks and disputes.
-But it’s not as exciting as you’d think and several vendors seek to avoid the VFMP god’s eye at all costs.
+Like the Visa Dispute Monitoring Program (VDMP), Visa Fraud Monitoring Program (VFMP) is an aspect of Visa’s fiduciary responsibility to its stakeholders.
+VFMP tracks merchants that get excessive fraud cases.
+But it’s not as exciting as you’d think, and merchants must avoid the VFMP god’s eye at all costs.

-To help vendors curtail different forms of fraud risks and protect their stakeholders, Visa tracks every vendor’s dispute activity.
-If a vendor reaches Visa’s excessive frauds and disputes threshold, Visa will notify the acquirer; a financial institution that accepts and processes credit and debit card transactions on behalf of the merchant.
-And with that notification, they will place the vendor in the VFMP to reduce its disputes.
+Visa tracks every vendor’s dispute activity to help curtail different forms of fraud risks and promote the use of fraud controls.
+If a vendor reaches Visa’s excessive fraud and disputes threshold, Visa will notify the acquirer.
+The acquirer is a financial institution that accepts and processes credit and debit card transactions on behalf of the vendor.
+With that notification, Visa will effectively place the vendor in VFMP to reduce disputes.

-1. Warning - At this point, you are not already in the program.
-This warming stage prompts you to take action in ferreting out the causes of the rising fraud levels.
+1. Warning Stage: As the name suggests, the early warming stage prompts you to take action to find the causes of the rising fraud levels.
+No fines are applied here since you’ve not violated any rules.

-2. Standard - At the standard VFMP stage, Visa gives you a four-month window to get your fraud issues under control.
+2. Standard Stage: At the standard VFMP stage, Visa gives you a four-month window to get your fraud issues under control.

-3. Excessive - This final stage is for vendors that breach the established excessive Visa fraud threshold.
-Visa places vendors in a high-risk Merchant Category Code (MCC) in this bracket automatically.
+3. Excessive Stage: This final stage is for vendors that breach the excessive Visa fraud threshold.
+Visa automatically places vendors in a high-risk Merchant Category Code (MCC) in this bracket.

 Old VFMP vs New VFMP Monthly threshold